DerekSelander/dsdump/README.md

      dsdump [option...] <mach-o-file>

 DESCRIPTION
-     Provides an "nm-improved" experience when working with Mach-O executables and can display C, Objective-C and Swift "class-dump" information
+     Provides an "nm-improved" experience when working with Mach-O executa- bles. dsdump has 3 "primary" modes: Symbol table (--sym), Objective-C (--objc), and Swift (--swift, -s).
+Omitting all of these options will default to the Swift mode.

 OPTIONS
      -c, --color
              Adds color to output

+     -O, --opcs
+             Dump the DYLD opcodes used to bind external symbols at load time

      -f, --filter FilterWord
              Specify classes to filter by (case insensitive, can be used mul-